boundter/boundter.github.io/pages/about.md

 ---

 Hello, my is Erik.
 On this webpage I want to share interesting stuff, as well as my projects.
-This typicallys include Machine Learning, Programming, Math, and Physics.
+This typically includes Machine Learning, Programming, Math, and Physics.

 Currently I am in a PhD program in the Theoretical Physics Department at the